iltommi/qdb-documentation/source/api/c.rst

 .. c:function:: wrpme_error_t wrpme_open(wrpme_handle_t * handle, wrpme_protocol_t proto)

     Creates a client instance.
-To avoir resource and memory leaks, the :c:func:`wrpme_close` must be used on the initialized handle when it is no longer needed.
+To avoid resource and memory leaks, the :c:func:`wrpme_close` must be used on the initialized handle when it is no longer needed.

     :param handle: A pointer to a :c:type:`wrpme_handle_t` that will be initialized to represent a new client instance.
     :param proto: The protocol to use of type :c:type:`wrpme_protocol_t`